Copyright Advisory Office Home

 news about the copyright advisory office

-For the month of October, Office Hours will be held every Tuesday from 10am to noon.
+Office Hours are held every Tuesday from 10am to noon.
+To coincide with the University holiday, Office Hours are cancelled on Tuesday, November 3rd.
 If you have a specific issue that requires assistance that cannot wait, please call or email for an appointment outside Office Hours.